Taylor Russell: 2012–2017: Rise to prominence

+2018–present: Breakthrough and acclaim

 In 2018, Russell earned recognition for her starring role as Judy Robinson in the science fiction series Lost in Space, a Netflix remake of the original 1965 series, for which she received critical praise and a nomination for the Saturn Award for Best Supporting Actress in a Streaming Presentation.
 Essence magazine stated that she "impresses in her role as a genius medic and doctor, who is compassionate and caring even in the face of danger."
 The series concluded in December 2021, after three seasons.
 On her ability to represent Black women in a science fiction series, Russell stated, "I know there are not a lot of women of color who are in the sci-fi genre and I feel really lucky that they chose me to hold that position on our show ...
-It's a huge honor for me and I don't take it lightly.
 It holds a really big place in my heart."

 In 2019, Russell had her film breakthrough with the leading role of Zoey Davis in the psychological horror film Escape Room, which was a major commercial success, surpassing initial expectations and grossing $155.7 million.
-Also in 2019, Russell garnered critical acclaim for her starring role in the drama film Waves, which was released by A24 Films on November 15, 2019.
-IndieWire website dubbed her performance as a "revelation", going on to write that "While Waves is filled with excellent performances from its stacked cast, it's Russell that makes off with its most spectacular turn."
+Also in 2019, Russell garnered critical acclaim for her starring role in the drama film Waves, which was released by A24 on November 15, 2019.
+IndieWire website dubbed her performance a "revelation", going on to write that "While Waves is filled with excellent performances from its stacked cast, it's Russell that makes off with its most spectacular turn."
 The Los Angeles Times called her and her co-star Kelvin Harrison Jr. "two of the fastest-rising stars of their generation."
 For her performance in the film, Russell received the Gotham Independent Film Award for Breakthrough Performer and the Virtuoso Award at the Santa Barbara International Film Festival, among several others.

-Russell starred in Thor Freudenthal's romantic drama Words on Bathroom Walls (2020), alongside Charlie Plummer, Andy Garcia, and AnnaSophia Robb, which earned positive responses both from critics and audiences (89 and 94% "fresh", respectively, as of January 2022).
-She also co-directed, wrote, and produced the documentary short film The Heart Still Hums, which earned acclaim and numerous awards, including the Palm Springs International ShortFest Award for Best Documentary Short.
+Russell starred in Thor Freudenthal's romantic drama Words on Bathroom Walls (2020), alongside Charlie Plummer, Andy Garcia, and AnnaSophia Robb, which earned positive responses both from critics and audiences.
+She also co-directed, wrote, and produced the documentary short film The Heart Still Hums, which earned the Palm Springs International ShortFest Award for Best Documentary Short.

-In 2021, Russell starred in the comedy-drama film Dr. Bird's Advice for Sad Poets, and reprised the role of Zoey Davis in the Escape Room sequel Escape Room: Tournament of Champions, which grossed $51.8 million.
-Russell also directed part of the music video for Alexa Demie's "Leopard Limo (Archive LL11)", which also feature her voice.

-In 2022, Russell starred alongside Timothée Chalamet in the romance horror film Bones and All, directed by Luca Guadagnino.
+In 2021, Russell starred in the comedy-drama film Dr. Bird's Advice for Sad Poets, and reprised the role of Zoey Davis in the Escape Room sequel Escape Room: Tournament of Champions, which grossed $65.8 million.
+Russell directed part of the music video for her Waves co-star Alexa Demie's "Leopard Limo (Archive LL11)", which also features her voice.
+The following year, Russell starred alongside Timothée Chalamet in the romance horror film Bones and All, directed by Luca Guadagnino.
 The film premiered at the 79th Venice Film Festival on September 2 to positive reviews.
 Russell's performance in the film earned her widespread critical acclaim and the Marcello Mastroianni Award.